oobecomau/desktop.gov.au/docs/as-built-as-configured/hybrid-task-sequence.md

 ### Annex 2: AutopilotConfigurationFile.json

 This is an example AutopilotConfigurationFile.json only.
-This file will be agency specific and should be generated from the Intune tenant.
+This file will be organisation specific and should be generated from the Intune tenant.
 Ensure that the `TenantId` and `ZtdCorrelationID` are correct before using.

 ```json
 {